nteract/hydrogen/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation Help
 about: For requesting explanations or changes of our documentation.
-title: ''
+title: ""
-labels: 'documentation :page_with_curl:'
+labels: "documentation :page_with_curl:"
-assignees: ''
+assignees: ""
 ---

 <!--